 When you have a complex topic it can be tempting to put that information into a 70-slide PowerPoint.
 This is the easy way out.

 Around 65 per cent of the population are visual learners.
 Sounds and moving images help draw us in, trigger emotions, allow us to process messages faster and retain information for longer.
-These are a handful of reasons why videos are making their way into more and more educational content.
+This is a handful of reasons why videos are making their way into more educational content.
 Taking lengthly info and condensing it into a short but impactful video is far more likely to reach your learning outcomes.

 Short, sharp videos are more digestible as topics or modules.
 We’re used to this micro-learning format – if you have a new task to tackle at home, you might watch a short video on YouTube to find out how to do it.
 If you serve training content in the same format in the workplace, it’s sure to engage.